Llanero: Venezuelan creole horse

-The llanero horse is extremely strong and adapted to the tasks of the field.
-Having the ability to not only pass the pampas but the bravest rivers.

 Animals

-Alligators, caribs, babas, eels, wild pigs, bulls and jaguars are several of the enemies that these riders will encounter.
+Alligators, caribs, babas, eels, wild pigs, bulls and jaguars are animals native to the region.
 The alligator was hunted as a game and also for being an obstacle, usually with the falseta it is immobilized, but its skin, being so hard and resistant, it has to be nailed with the knife at specific points such as under the legs.
 Eels, capable of killing a stallion, are a real danger, the hunting method is to use a horse as a hook, when passing through the river, the horse would be attacked by the eels until it was immobilized.
 Upon revealing their position, the llaneros would hunt them down, and the other eels flee the field to make way for the riders and cattle, and the horse recovers instantly, with no repercussions from the incident.

 Bahareque

 Bahareque is the general name given to the construction system of certain types of houses in Colombia and Venezuela.
 The bahareques have generally been the type of dwelling for the llanero.
 The roof is casupo, a long leaf that is placed superimposed like tiles and is tied with a meccatillo.
 Those leaves are dried and toasted by the sun, it is a totally waterproof and cool roof.
 Its bahareque walls are made by opening a hole in the ground and there is a lot of wet mud put in it, a lot of straw cut into small pieces is added to it and a few men get into the hole to step on the mud until it is well mixed.
 Previously a frame is made with sticks and verada.
 For the walls, the mud is thrown until filling the spaces of the frame.
 The bahareque is very cool, it is ideal for the climate of the plain.
 Its patterns always follow rectangular shapes; It is also used for internal furniture, made entirely from the materials available on site.
 The external branches attached to the bahareque are called caney.